WalletWasabi/WasabiDoc/docs/FAQ/FAQ-Introduction.md

 The worst thing that can happen (through user’s negligence post-mix) is that the level of your privacy stays the same as before CoinJoin.
 It is crucial to understand that Wasabi is not a fool-proof solution if you neglect to practice coin control after the mixing process.

+### Why is Wasabi Bitcoin-only?
+There are countless reasons why it is the only logical choice to be [bitcoin-only](https://bitcoin-only.com).
+With Bitcoin we have a once in a lifetime opportunity to manifest libre sound money.
+If we suceed, then this might emerge an utmost beautiful agora of sovereign individuals.
+If we fail, then this will conjure up the most horrific Orwellian nightmare.
+There is no room for wasted time and energy, this Great Work requires our full attention.
+Any line of code written to support a random shitcoin takes away scarce developer time to work on real problems.

 ## For advanced Wasabikas

 ### Can the coordinator attack me?